-Overview: The Kansas City Hospice House is a 32-bed acute inpatient hospice facility that provides services for the patients of Kansas City Hospice and Palliative Care.
+Overview: The Kansas City Hospice House is a 32-bed acute inpatient hospice facility that provides services for the patients of Kansas City Hospice and Palliative Care or NorthCare Hospice in south Kansas City.
+NorthCare Hospice House is a 16-bed acute inpatient hospice facility that provides services for the patient in the north Kansas City area for KCH&PC and NCH.
 The patients carry a wide range of diagnoses, including non-cancer diagnoses such as stroke, CHF, dementia, sepsis, renal failure among others.
 During training, the fellow gains in-depth exposure to acute pain and symptom management, management of the natural dying process, and counseling for patients and families dealing with end-of-life issues.
 The fellow will work closely with an interdisciplinary team of nurses, social workers, chaplains, music therapists, pharmacists, dietitians and others.
 The fellow will follow patients on "Acute" (GIP) and "Residential" (Routine) admission status during their rotation.

 Collaboration with staff: The fellow will make daily rounds during the week, interacting with the nurses, advanced practice nurses, care assistants, social workers, chaplains, volunteers, music/art therapists, and dietary on an ad hoc basis as clinical needs arise.
 Many of these informal interactions form the basis of acute, timely clinical care.
 These staff will be encouraged to collaborate with the fellow as learners and as teachers.
 The fellow will seek appropriate members of the IDT to assist and educate in difficult situations.